vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ![image](/assets/2025-07-07/020.png)

 The last step is to build the Flow.
 After creating a new Flow we first add a trigger.
 The Flow should be triggered every time a new MQTT message is sent.
 So the trigger is the list refresh of our data source.
-The first step in the flow is the reload of the Data Flow that adds the time stamp.
-Other then regular Peakboard Designer projects Data Flows ARE NOT TREIGGERED AUTMATICALLY only because they are bound to a data source.
+The first step in the flow is the reload of the data Flow that adds the time stamp.
+Other then regular Peakboard Designer projects data Flows ARE NOT TREIGGERED AUTMATICALLY only because they are bound to a data source.
 So we need to explicitly trigger the data flow to work.
 The second step is to store the output of the dataflow into a hub list.
 There's nothing more to do here, because the list is named and generated automatically from the metadata.

 ![image](/assets/2025-07-07/030.png)